 eCarleton is Carleton’s open learning platform that features online courses and resources accessible to anyone inside and outside of the Carleton community.

 The eCarleton platform will be moved to Brightspace in 2023.
 The delayed transfer will allow Carleton to complete existing contracts with external clients and concentrate on the migration of cuLearn during the 2021-22 calendar years.

 - How will I get my Brightspace course?
 Do I have to create my Brightspace course shell or will it be created for me?

-All academic courses will be created by ITS, based on the information in the Banner information system.
-Summer 2021 courses will be available in Brightspace starting February 16.
-Sandbox access for instructors also begins Feb.
-16, 2021.
+All academic courses will be created by ITS, based on the Banner information system.
 Instructors will find their Sandbox available when they log into Brightspace in their My Courses widget.

 Non-academic courses, such as development sites or resource sites for instructors and staff at Carleton, can be requested by completing the Non-Academic Course Request Form on the Brightspace Support Site.